scarroll32/whisperer/README.md

 1. Run the app: `./whisperer`
 2. Select option "1.
 Download audio from URL"
 3. Enter the URL (YouTube or direct audio link)
-4. The file will be downloaded and automatically transcribed
+4. The file will be downloaded, automatically added to VLC playlist (or launched if not running), and transcribed

 ## Changing the Language